Wednesday 22nd November, 6:30pm for 7:00pm

 He is a recipient of the Ivan Vazov Award for the popularisation of Bulgarian Culture abroad, and in 2011 he was also awarded the Silver Lion Award from the Ministry of Foreign Affairs.
 His performances have been broadcast on Bulgarian National Radio, BBC Radio, RAI 3, Classic FM+, Spanish National Radio, Slovak National Radio, Bulgarian National TV, BTV, and TV Bulgaria.

-In the last two seasons he is performing in Bulgaria, Slovakia, Poland, Italy, Spain, Luxembourg, Austria and an 8 concert tour of the United Kingdom.
+In the last two seasons he has performed in Bulgaria, Slovakia, Poland, Italy, Spain, Luxembourg, Austria and an 8 concert tour of the United Kingdom.
 He is recording a further 2 albums for ICSM Records and a recording of the Dimitar Nenov Piano Concerto and Ballade for Piano and Orchestra No 2 with the Royal Scottish National Orchestra and Maestro Emil Tabakov for Hyperion Records.